LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Integrations/messaging-conversations.md

 ### Messaging events for Function Invocation

-Conversational Cloud messaging uses a series of "Conversation State Change Events" which are fired when specific actions or events occur within the conversation.
+Conversational Cloud Messaging uses a series of "Conversation State Change Events" which are fired when specific actions or events occur within the conversation.
 You are able to use these events to trigger your functions.

-#### System messages and invocations on messaging events
+#### System Messages and invocations on messaging events

-System messages feature (also known as automatic messages) is responsible for invoking functions on certain messaging events.
+System Messages feature (also known as Automatic Messages) is responsible for invoking functions on certain messaging events.

 <div class="important">Multiple conversation event types are mapped to the same invocation messaging event.</div>

 A deployed function on certain messaging event can be invoked on multiple conversation events.
-I.e, a function deployed on `Messaging conversation end` event will be invoked when one of these events occurs during a conversation: `AGENT_END_CONVERSATION`, `CONSUMER_END_CONVERSATION` and `SYSTEM_END_CONVERSATION`.
+I.e, a function deployed on **Messaging conversation end** event will be invoked when one of these events occurs during a conversation: `AGENT_END_CONVERSATION`, `CONSUMER_END_CONVERSATION` and `SYSTEM_END_CONVERSATION`.

 In order to distinguish the conversation event type during the invocation, the `cbotEventType` property is included in the invocation payload.
 The following table shows the conversation event type mapping to messaging events on functions: